 Management and Treatment Options for Pigeon-Toed Horses

-A survey of 20 skilled farriers who commonly treat lame horses have reported that horses that that are base narrow or pigeon-toed suffer from what is becoming branded by them as a predictable lameness.
-The following is a general list of evaluations gathered on lame base narrow or pigeon-toed horses.
+A survey of 20 skilled farriers who commonly treat lame horses have reported that horses that are base narrow or pigeon-toed suffer from what is becoming branded by them as a predictable lameness.
+The following is a general list of evaluations gathered on lame base-narrow or pigeon-toed horses.

 - Consistent hoof distortions appear to be one of the key factors that result in the cause of lameness.

 - Lateral to medial hoof wall lengths are different in all cases (when measured against the live, functional sole).

 - When comparing the ground surface mass (support surface) around the widest part of the foot, there is more mass or length ahead of the widest part of the foot to the toe than there is behind the widest part to the heels.

 - Over 50% of the horses engaged the ground toe first at a walk.